KennethThNg/Project/README.md

     CREATE TABLE EmailReceivers (
         Id INTEGER PRIMARY KEY,
         EmailId INTEGER,
         PersonId INTEGER);

 We got these results from this webapp: <https://kripken.github.io/sql.js/GUI/>.
 A lot of preprocessing is required before working with the data.
 It will be the main part in the first step of our analysis.
-We have to deal with the rawText data by removing common words, lowcasting, stemming, ...
+We have to deal with the rawText data by removing common words, lowering, stemming, ...
 We will also likely map emails to countries using regex, create dictionaries for subject recognition.
 Moreover, in order to relate the emails to events, we will likely use information from online news.

 The network graph will be made of 513 vertices.
 It seems reasonable.

 # A list of internal milestones up until project milestone 2

 First of all, we have to get a quick and general comprehension of the dataset.
-We have to understand how rawText of the Emails Table is structured to catch and extract the major informations of it, namely: Sender, Receiver, Date, Subject, Email (Start-End).
-Once this made we will be able to start our first steps of our analysis, i.e. data cleaning, text processing, etc.

-At this stage, we expect to have cleaning our datasets, it means that all the information (as said before Senders, Receivers, etc) are correct and that the content of each email is processed (lowcast, remove common words, may include words transformation, etc).
-If all of these is made until the end of project 2, it would be a great start since data cleaning takes generally around 60-80% of the work.

-If everything is done before the deadline, we may start to create the necessary functions to get the results according to the list of tasks that we have given in the abstract:
+We will check the precision of the extraction provided in the sql file before cleaning and processing the textual data we have (e.g. lowercase...).
+It is worth to mention we will spend most of our time here and not only for this milestone.
+We estimate it to be 60-80% of the work because we expect the given extraction to be poor.

+In parallel, one or two members will work on more elaborate functions:

-- Create the Hillary's Network (illustrated in a clear point of view including frequency)
+- Create the Hillary's Network (including the frequency dimension in the edges)
-- Create a function that maps emails with countries
+- Mapping an email to countries automatically with the help of a lexicography field per country or region
-- Elaborate a list of subjects that are common in emails
+- Defining a list of subjects appearing recurrently
-- Create a time slider world map according to the frequency of country "apparition" in emails (including relative size per continent..?)
+- Create a time slider world map according to the frequency of country “apparition” in emails (including relative size per continent..?)
-- Elaborate a lexicography field per country or region
-- Elaborate relative similarities between countries according to lexicography field
+- Determining similarities between countries according to lexicography field.
+For example, we expect Ukraine and Russia to be close to each other
 - Reflection on different visualization tools that we can add up to our analysis to make it clearer and enrich it

+# Questions for TAa

+Can we use libraries like Keras or NLTK?